osilander/203.311/Week3/Week3.md

 It's often a good idea to look at your data visually.
 The challenge is: what plot type should you use?
 After a while you begin to learn what styles of plot are most well suited for representing certain types of data.
 Even then though, you often just have to try different plot types and see what works.

 Let's consider biological items grouped into functional categories, such as 'immune genes', 'enzymes', 'cell wall genes' and the like.
-Classifying things in this way is very common, and looking for differences can be highly effective to distinguish how certain types of genes change under various conditions (say, in cancer cells versus normal tissue).
+Classifying things in this way is very common, and looking for differences can be highly effective in distinguishing how certain types of genes change under various conditions (say, in cancer cells versus normal tissue).

-Here is a dataset of five immune cell types and their percentage frequency under three conditions: in normal tissue, the primary tumor, and a secondary tumor ('metastasis').
+Here is a dataset of five immune cell types and their percentage frequency under three conditions: normal tissue, the primary tumor, and a secondary tumor ('metastasis').

 ```R
 cell.type <- c("eosinophils", "mast cells", "lymphocytes", "basophils", "neutrophils")